szchenghuang/react-children-clone-with-props/README.md

 If `props.children` is a single React element, this utility function returns a single React element.
 If `props.children` is an array of React elements, it returns an array.
-If there is no children, i.e. with `props.children` being null, it returns null.
-The type is intact.
+If there is no children, i.e. with `props.children` being `null`, it returns `null`.
+The type remains intact.

 ## Test ##